-If you’ve ever had skin issues like rashes and inflammation, you might find relief by switching to a natural, aluminum-free deodorant.
+If you’ve ever had skin issues like rashes and inflammation, you might find relief by switching to an aluminum-free deodorant.
 A recent study showed that antiperspirants—but not deodorants—have a clear negative effect on the human microbiome, the naturally occurring microbes that keep our skin healthy.

 2. For Peace of Mind

 More people are being mindful of the ingredients that go into their everyday products like deodorants.
-Although the American Cancer Association has said there’s no concrete scientific link between aluminum-based products and cancer, for many using a natural deodorant simply puts their mind at ease by avoiding that risk altogether.
+Although the American Cancer Association has said there’s no concrete scientific link between aluminum-based products and cancer, for many using an aluminum-free deodorant simply puts their mind at ease by avoiding that risk altogether.

 For others, aluminum-free deodorants can be a more gentle alternative to prevent reactions in sensitive skin.
 Ultimately it’s a personal choice, and there’s no bad reason for wanting to try aluminum-free deodorant.

-Of course it’s worth noting that no product is guaranteed to be compatible with all skin, even aluminum-free, natural deodorants.
+Of course it’s worth noting that no product is guaranteed to be compatible with all skin, even aluminum-free deodorants.
 Be sure to spot test products on a small patch of skin before fully applying.

 3. No More Pit Stains

 Did you know it’s the aluminum in antiperspirant that causes dark or yellow stains on your shirts?
 When aluminum mixes with your sweat and rubs off onto your clothing, over time it leaves behind stains that are nearly impossible to get out.
-Natural deodorant doesn’t contain aluminum so it’ll never leave behind unsightly stains.
+Aluminum-free deodorant by definition doesn’t contain aluminum, so it won't leave behind unsightly stains.

 But some aluminum-free deodorants will still leave behind white marks on your clothes.
 To avoid them, look for deodorants without ingredients that tend to cake under your arm like talc and baking soda.
 Our aluminum-free deodorants have no baking soda or talc and go on clear—with no sticky or tacky texture under your arms.
 They also dry clear to create an invisible line of defense against odor and excess sweat.